iVS3D/iVS3D/README.md

 ![GUI](doc/images/GUI_overview.png)
 The graphical user interface is split into five different sections.
 1. Input, 2.
 Sampling, 3.
-Output, 4.
-Batch processing and 5.
-Video player with the timeline for keyframes.
+Export, 4.
+Executed steps and 5.
+Video player with the timeline for selected images.

 ## Plugins